| Metric | Binance | Bybit |

 - Spot offering is secondary to the derivatives focus

-Binance and Bybit are the two largest centralized crypto exchanges for perpetual futures trading, handling most of global derivatives volume between them.
-They share deep liquidity, competitive fees, and broad product lineups.
+Binance and Bybit are the two largest centralized crypto exchanges for perpetual futures trading.
+Together they handle most of global derivatives volume.
+They share deep liquidity, competitive fees, and wide product ranges.
 The real differences show up in fee structure, bonus offers, product range, and how each handles regulation.

 Sign-up bonuses & referral deals

-The bonus gap between these two is hard to ignore.
+The bonus gap is hard to ignore.
 Binance offers a $600 welcome bonus through our referral link.
-Bybit?
-Up to $30,000 in deposit and trading bonuses.
-Bybit's structure is tiered: you unlock bigger rewards as you hit deposit and volume milestones during your first 30 days.
-These bonuses cut your effective trading costs early on, particularly if you're depositing real capital.
-Referral links on both also unlock permanent fee discounts that stack with volume-based VIP tiers.
-For a trader depositing $10,000, Bybit typically returns $200-$500 in fee coupons and deposit bonuses, while Binance's $600 package requires higher deposit thresholds to fully unlock.
+Bybit offers up to $30,000 in deposit and trading bonuses.
+Bybit's structure is tiered — you unlock bigger rewards as you hit deposit and volume targets in your first 30 days.
+These bonuses cut your trading costs early on, especially if you are depositing real capital.
+Both referral links also unlock long-term fee cuts that stack with VIP tiers.
+For a $10,000 deposit, Bybit typically returns $200-$500 in fee coupons and deposit bonuses.
+Binance's $600 package needs higher deposit levels to fully unlock.

 Trading fees comparison

-Base tier fees are nearly identical, but the gap matters for active traders.
+Base tier fees are close, but the gap matters for active traders.
 Binance charges 0.02% maker and 0.05% taker on USDT-margined perpetual futures.
 Bybit charges 0.02% maker and 0.055% taker.
-That 0.5 basis point taker difference looks small on one trade but adds up fast.
+That 0.5 basis point taker gap adds up fast.
 On a $100,000 taker trade, you pay $50 on Binance versus $55 on Bybit.
-Scale that to $1 million in monthly taker volume, and Bybit costs $50 more.
-Over a year, that is $600 in extra fees for the same activity.
+Over $1 million in monthly taker volume, Bybit costs $50 more.
+Over a year, that is $600 extra for the same trades.

-Both exchanges run aggressive VIP tier discounts.
-Binance uses 30-day rolling volume and BNB holdings to determine your tier, while Bybit relies on cumulative volume and asset balance thresholds.
-At the highest VIP tiers, both offer maker rebates, so you get paid to provide liquidity.
-Binance also gives a 10% fee discount for paying in BNB, which Bybit cannot match.
-With the BNB discount applied, Binance's effective taker fee drops to 0.045%, widening the gap further.
-A trader doing $5 million in monthly taker volume saves $250 per month from the BNB discount alone versus Bybit.
-Use our fee calculator to model the exact cost difference at your expected volume level, or see the full fee comparison guide for context across all major exchanges.
+Both exchanges have VIP tier discounts.
+Binance uses 30-day volume and BNB holdings to set your tier.
+Bybit uses total volume and balance thresholds.
+At the top VIP tiers, both offer maker rebates — you get paid to add liquidity.
+Binance also gives a 10% fee cut for paying in BNB.
+Bybit cannot match this.
+With the BNB cut, Binance's taker fee drops to 0.045%.
+A trader doing $5 million in monthly taker volume saves $250 per month from the BNB cut alone.
+Use our fee calculator to model costs at your volume, or see the full fee comparison guide for broader context.

 Leverage & margin

-Leverage caps are a real difference.
-Binance offers up to 125x on BTC/USDT and ETH/USDT perpetual contracts; Bybit caps at 100x on the same pairs.
-Most traders will never touch 125x (leveraging above 20x carries extreme liquidation risk), but for scalpers running tight stops on large notional positions, the extra headroom on Binance matters.
-A $500,000 notional BTC position needs $4,000 in margin at 125x on Binance versus $5,000 at 100x on Bybit.
-Both platforms automatically reduce maximum leverage for larger positions, and both support cross-margin, isolated-margin, and multi-asset margin modes.
+Leverage caps differ.
+Binance offers up to 125x on BTC/USDT and ETH/USDT perpetuals.
+Bybit caps at 100x on the same pairs.
+Most traders never use 125x — anything above 20x is extreme.
+But for scalpers running tight stops on large positions, the extra room on Binance matters.
+A $500,000 BTC position needs $4,000 in margin at 125x on Binance versus $5,000 at 100x on Bybit.
+Both platforms cut max leverage for larger positions.
+Both support cross-margin, isolated-margin, and multi-asset margin modes.

 Market coverage & liquidity

-Binance lists 350+ perpetual pairs while Bybit offers 400+.
-Bybit tends to list newer tokens faster, especially meme coins and recently launched projects, which pulls in speculative traders looking for early exposure.
-On major pairs, both exchanges maintain comparable order book depth and tight spreads, with BTC/USDT spreads typically under $0.10 on both during normal conditions.
-Binance's BTC/USDT order book is generally deeper though, with multi-million dollar bid/ask walls within 0.1% of the mid-price, which means better execution for large orders.
-A $500,000 market order on BTC/USDT might see 1-2 bps of slippage on Binance versus 3-5 bps on Bybit, a $50-$150 execution cost difference.
+Binance lists 350+ perpetual pairs.
+Bybit offers 400+.
+Bybit tends to list new tokens faster, especially meme coins, drawing speculative traders who want early access.
+On major pairs, both have tight spreads.
+BTC/USDT spreads are under $0.10 on both in normal conditions.
+Binance's BTC/USDT order book is deeper, with multi-million dollar walls within 0.1% of mid-price.
+This means better fills on large orders.
+A $500,000 BTC/USDT market order might see 1-2 bps of slippage on Binance versus 3-5 bps on Bybit — a $50-$150 cost difference.

-Funding rates work similarly on both, with 8-hour settlement periods and comparable rate calculations.
-Track real-time rates across both exchanges on our funding rates dashboard.
-During extreme conditions, funding rates can spike on both, though Binance's deeper liquidity tends to dampen these spikes.
-Both offer USDT-margined and coin-margined perpetual contracts.
-Bybit also has USDC-margined pairs on select contracts, useful if you want dollar-backed stablecoin exposure without USDT counterparty risk.
+Funding rates work the same on both, with 8-hour settlement.
+Track live rates on our funding rates dashboard.
+In extreme conditions, rates can spike on both.
+Binance's deeper liquidity tends to dampen those spikes.
+Both have USDT-margined and coin-margined perpetuals.
+Bybit also has USDC-margined pairs on select contracts, useful if you want dollar exposure without USDT risk.

 Platform features & products

 Beyond futures, Binance and Bybit look very different.
-Binance offers spot trading, margin trading, options, a token launchpad, P2P fiat on/off ramps in 100+ countries, Binance Earn (staking, savings, dual investment), and an NFT marketplace.
-Bybit has expanded from its futures-first origins to include spot trading, options, copy trading, a Web3 wallet with DEX aggregation, and a launchpad.
-Binance's product range is still wider.
-Its P2P platform alone is a big deal for traders in countries with limited fiat on-ramp options.
+Binance offers spot, margin, options, a token launchpad, P2P fiat in 100+ countries, Binance Earn (staking, savings, dual investment), and an NFT market.
+Bybit has grown from its futures roots to include spot, options, copy trading, a Web3 wallet with DEX access, and a launchpad.
+Binance's range is still wider.
+Its P2P platform is a big deal for traders in countries with limited fiat access.

-Copy trading is where Bybit pulls ahead.
-Bybit has built one of the most active copy trading communities in crypto.
-Users browse master traders by ROI, drawdown, follower count, and win rate, then allocate capital to automatically mirror their futures positions.
-The platform supports both fixed-ratio copying and custom allocation modes.
+Copy trading is where Bybit leads.
+Bybit has one of the most active copy trading groups in crypto.
+Users browse master traders by ROI, drawdown, follower count, and win rate, then put capital in to mirror their futures trades.
+The platform supports fixed-ratio and custom modes.
 Binance launched copy trading later and has a smaller pool of signal providers.
-If you want to follow experienced traders rather than trade independently, Bybit's copy trading is more mature, with longer track records and better filtering.
+If you want to follow proven traders rather than trade alone, Bybit's copy trading is more mature — longer track records and better filters.

-Binance's launchpad is worth considering separately.
-New projects listed through Binance Launchpad often see significant initial price appreciation, giving early participants profitable opportunities.
-Bybit's launchpad is growing but does not have Binance's track record or deal flow.
-Binance Earn also offers more yield products (flexible savings, locked staking, dual investment, liquidity farming) with higher TVL and more asset options than Bybit's earn suite.
+Binance's launchpad is worth noting.
+New projects listed on Binance Launchpad often see strong early price gains, giving early users good chances.
+Bybit's launchpad is growing but does not match Binance's track record or deal flow.
+Binance Earn also has more yield products (flexible savings, locked staking, dual investment, liquidity farming) with higher TVL and more assets than Bybit's earn suite.

 Security & regulation

-Binance settled with US authorities for $4.3 billion in 2023 and now operates under heightened compliance requirements, including an independent compliance monitor.
-It holds regulatory registrations in Dubai, France, Japan, and Spain, and publishes monthly Proof of Reserves reports verified through Merkle tree audits.
-Bybit is headquartered in Dubai with a VARA license and has expanded its compliance presence but has faced fewer major regulatory actions.
-Both exchanges maintain insurance funds to protect against socialized losses during extreme volatility.
-Binance's fund exceeds $1 billion; Bybit's protection fund exceeds $300 million.
-Neither exchange has been directly hacked, though Binance's BNB Chain bridge was exploited for $570 million in 2022 (a protocol-level issue, not an exchange hack).
+Binance settled with US authorities for $4.3 billion in 2023.
+It now runs under stricter rules, including an independent compliance monitor.
+It holds licenses in Dubai, France, Japan, and Spain, and publishes monthly Proof of Reserves via Merkle tree audits.
+Bybit is based in Dubai with a VARA license.
+It has grown its compliance team but has faced fewer major legal actions.
+Both maintain insurance funds to cover losses in extreme swings.
+Binance's fund exceeds $1 billion.
+Bybit's fund exceeds $300 million.
+Neither has been directly hacked, though Binance's BNB Chain bridge was exploited for $570 million in 2022 (a protocol issue, not an exchange hack).

 Mobile, API & trading tools

-Both offer full-featured mobile apps with TradingView charting, advanced order types (limit, market, stop-limit, trailing stop, TP/SL), and portfolio tracking.
-API documentation is solid on both, with REST and WebSocket endpoints for programmatic trading.
-Binance's API has more third-party integrations due to its market share, so most trading bots, portfolio trackers, and tax tools support Binance first.
-Bybit's API is known for reliability and lower latency, which makes it popular with bot traders who need consistent sub-100ms response times.
+Both have full mobile apps with TradingView charts, advanced order types (limit, market, stop-limit, trailing stop, TP/SL), and portfolio tracking.
+API docs are solid on both, with REST and WebSocket endpoints.
+Binance's API has more third-party support — most trading bots, portfolio trackers, and tax tools add it first.
+Bybit's API is known for low latency and steady uptime, making it popular with bot traders who need sub-100ms response times.

-Both support limit, market, stop-limit, stop-market, trailing stop, take-profit/stop-loss combos, reduce-only, post-only, and conditional trigger orders.
-Binance also offers TWAP (Time-Weighted Average Price) execution for breaking large orders into smaller slices over time.
-Bybit's conditional order system allows multi-layered trigger strategies based on mark price or last price, and its position TP/SL feature lets you set multiple take-profit levels for staged exits.
-Both support iceberg orders for concealing large order sizes from the visible order book.
+Both support limit, market, stop-limit, stop-market, trailing stop, TP/SL combos, reduce-only, post-only, and conditional triggers.
+Binance adds TWAP to split large orders into smaller slices over time.
+Bybit's conditional order system supports layered trigger rules based on mark price or last price.
+Its TP/SL feature lets you set multiple take-profit levels for staged exits.
+Both support iceberg orders for hiding large order sizes from the visible book.

 Bybit copy trading vs Binance signal trading

-This is where the two exchanges split most sharply.
-Bybit treats copy trading as a core product with thousands of verified master traders, detailed performance dashboards showing ROI curves, drawdown metrics, and win rates over 90+ day windows.
-Followers can set per-trader allocation caps, automatic stop-losses, and choose between proportional or fixed-ratio copying.
+This is where the two exchanges differ most.
+Bybit treats copy trading as a core product.
+It has thousands of verified master traders with performance dashboards showing ROI curves, drawdown, and win rates over 90+ day windows.
+Followers set per-trader caps, auto stop-losses, and choose proportional or fixed-ratio copying.

-Binance entered copy trading later and rebranded its offering around "signal trading," where signal providers share trade ideas that followers can execute manually or auto-copy.
+Binance entered copy trading later and rebranded it as "signal trading."
+Signal providers share trade ideas that followers can act on manually or auto-copy.
 The provider pool is smaller and track records are shorter.
-If you want a hands-off copy trading experience with deep performance data, Bybit is well ahead.
-Binance's signal trading works better if you want trade ideas as inspiration rather than fully automated copying.
-For more on copy trading across exchanges, see our Bybit vs Bitget comparison.
+If you want a hands-off copy trading experience with deep data, Bybit is well ahead.
+Binance's signal trading suits traders who want ideas to inspire their own trades rather than full auto-copying.
+For more on copy trading, see our Bybit vs Bitget comparison.

-If raw cost efficiency and the deepest liquidity are what you care about, Binance has the edge: its taker fee is 0.5 bps lower, its BNB discount is unique, and its BTC/USDT order book depth is unmatched.
-If you want generous sign-up bonuses, faster altcoin listings, or strong copy trading, Bybit has real advantages.
-Many serious traders keep accounts on both and route orders based on which platform offers better fills on a given pair.
+If low fees and deep liquidity are your top goals, Binance has the edge: its taker fee is 0.5 bps lower, its BNB cut is unique, and its BTC/USDT order book depth is unmatched.
+If you want a large sign-up bonus, faster altcoin listings, or strong copy trading, Bybit has real advantages.
+Many active traders keep accounts on both and route orders to whichever has better fills on a given pair.

 Which Should You Choose?